Custom-Made Japanese Chashitsu Tea House for a Private Garden

 A Highly Detailed 3D Design on all Fronts

-As usual we first visited our client to get a feel of the location and the environment, and above all take time to listen to the wishes and demands for the project.
-The sufficient available space provided the ideal opportunity for the Tea House to include all the elements that our client desired such as an Engawa veranda going around the building, fully insulated walls and a roof fitted with authentic Japanese Kawara roof tiles.
+As is our customary practice, we initially visited our client to familiarize ourselves with the location and the surroundings, prioritizing the understanding of the client's wishes and project requirements.
+The sufficient available space presented an ideal opportunity for the Tea House to incorporate all the desired elements, including an Engawa veranda encircling the building, fully insulated walls, and a roof fitted with authentic Japanese Kawara roof tiles.
 The roof section on the right side of the house was designed lower than the other section, creating a space in between.
-This roofing method, known as Manekiyane (招屋根) in Japanese, provides the inside of a building with natural light from above, which is pleasant when pursuing artforms.
+This roofing method, known as Manekiyane (招屋根) in Japanese, provides the inside of a building with natural light from above, which is pleasant when pursuing artforms

-Next to the exterior, there was a large focus on the interior of the Tea House, and the high level of authenticity required.
-In order to achieve this, various traditional set elements were implemented in the design according to long-established principles.
+In addition to the exterior, significant attention was dedicated to the interior of the Tea House, emphasizing a high level of authenticity.
+In order to achieve this, various traditional set elements were implemented into the design, according to ancient principles.
 A prime example being the Tokonoma (床の間), which is a raised platform that can be used to display arts such as Bonsai, Ikebana, and Suiseki.
 Underneath and on the right side of the Tokonoma there are traditional drawers and Japanese style floating shelves called Chigaidana (違い棚).
 In between both sections there is an informal style pillar made of natural looking wood known as the Tokobashira (床柱).
 The floors are made of wooden planks and can be fitted with Tatami mats for utmost comfort.

 Custom-Made Japanese Chashitsu Tea House Project